kaaveland/kaaveland.github.io/content/posts/2025-05-28-turning-the-bus-sql/index.md

   -- Changed this!
 We'll propagate the first directionRef seen -- for this line/origin/destination to all of eternity min_by(directionRef, operatingDate) over (
-      partition by (./LineRef, origin, destination)
+      partition by (lineRef, origin, destination)
   ) as canonical_direction,
   origin,
   destination,